-- By 2060, more than one in four people living in the U.S. will be Latino. - The "typical" (median) Hispanic worker earns 72 percent of what the "typical" non-Hispanic white worker earns. - Hispanic women earn just 55 cents for every dollar earned by non-Hispanic white men. - The median income of Hispanic households is \$42,500-nearly \$18,000 less than the median income of non-Hispanic white households. - The median net worth of Hispanic households is approximately onetenth that of non-Hispanic white households. - Hispanic households are twice as likely to live in poverty as non-Hispanic white households. - U.S.-born Latinos are almost twice as likely to have a bachelor's degree as foreign-born Latinos.
+- By 2060, one in three people living in the U.S. will be Latino. - The "typical" (median) Hispanic worker earns 72 percent of what the "typical" non-Hispanic white earns. - Hispanic women earn just 55 cents for every dollar earned by non-Hispanic white men. - The median income of Hispanic households is \$42,500-nearly \$18,000 less than the median income of non-Hispanic white households. - The median net worth of Hispanic households is approximately onetenth that of non-Hispanic white households. - Hispanic households are twice as likely to live in poverty as non-Hispanic white households. - U.S.-born Latinos are almost twice as likely to have a bachelor's degree as foreign-born Latinos.